codeanonorg/LazyGraphs/README.md

 # LazyGraphs

-We investigate a new data structure called LazyGraphs together with algorithms to visit and modelize potentially infinite transition systems.
+We investigate a new data structure called LazyGraphs together with algorithms to model and visit potentially infinite transition systems.

 ## Compiling